BEHOLD THE LAMB!

 John, the son of Zacharias and Elizabeth, was a true prophet of God, coming after Malachi.
 John pointed to Jesus of Nazareth as God’s Passover Lamb.

-The next day John seeth Jesus coming unto him, and saith, Behold the Lamb of God, which taketh away the sin of the world.
+The next day John saw Jesus coming toward him, and said, “Behold!
+The Lamb of God who takes away the sin of the world!
 (John 1:29)

 Indeed, the Lamb of God takes away the sin of the world.
 He is our Passover.
 By the protection of His blood we are saved when the judgment of God strikes the gods of this world.